Sensitive data flow

 - The Associated Object Patterns return negative results.

-In other words, Bearer can't match the attributes to a specific data type.
+In other words, Bearer CLI can't match the attributes to a specific data type.

 patient_id is a medical context and therefore classifies the entire object as a "Health record."